 There are two main types of IBS – one that involves Diarrhea (IBS-D) and one that involves Constipation (IBS-C).

 The large intestine is loaded with bacteria, but the rest of the gastrointestinal tract has relatively few bacteria under normal conditions.
 When a person has bacteria in the small intestine, unabsorbed carbohydrates are fermented there, producing significant amounts of gas.

-This causes cramping and burning because the gas stretches the small intestine.
-The gas can also push the intestinal contents rapidly toward your large intestine to cause diarrhea.
+This can cause cramping and burning because the gas stretches the small intestine.
+The gas can also push the intestinal content rapidly toward your large intestine to cause diarrhea.
 Bacteria generally ferment in the small intestines when gut ‘flow’ (motility/peristalsis) is slowed down in this area [2, 3].

 When people have diarrhea, it usually means the flow is quickened in the large intestine.

 Gut pain comes from the neurons in the gut being ‘hypersensitive’.
-When the intestines expand, this is sensed by the neurons in your gut.
-If your neurons are hypersensitive, this distension will feel uncomfortable or hurt.
+When the intestines expand, this is sensed by the neurons in the gut.
+If neurons are hypersensitive, this distension will feel uncomfortable or hurt.

 Therefore, stress is more harmful to people with IBS with regard to gut function.